 The ITC has resulted in an extremely effective subsidy in catalyzing rooftop and utility scale solar energy adoption across the U.S. The multi-year extension from late 2015 has caused the cost of solar to drop while installation rates and technological efficiency improve.
-The federal investment tax credit is a perfect example of innovative federal tax policy investing in 21st century energy system and technology.
+The federal investment credit is a perfect example of innovative tax policy investing in 21st century energy system and technology.

 UPDATE 12/2015: The Solar Investment Tax Credit has been extended!
 Learn more about how changes to the ITC will benefit commercial solar in 2016 and beyond.

 Save 25% or more in California with Option R Rate Returns